magali-br/magali-br.github.io/README.md

 # Hello, Universe!

-This is the website of Magali BR, hosted on Github Pages.
+This is Magali's current website.
+I may or may not be a platypus.